How the Affordable

 Care Act Affects Safety Net Clinics in KC

-will include a reduction in the total number of uninsured people and an increase in the numbers covered by Medicaid.
-There
+reduction in the total number of uninsured people and an increase in the numbers covered by Medicaid.
+There will remain a

-and deductibles of available insurance plans.
-Projections are that the Safety Net Clinics in Kansas City will continue to
+of available insurance plans.
+Projections are that the Safety Net Clinics in Kansas City will continue to serve the uninsured

 <200%||Un-insured >200%||Medicaid||Vulnerable||SNC Visits|

-Projections are that the ACA will expand some insurance coverage to many of these 400,000 vulnerable metropolitan
+are that the ACA will expand some insurance coverage to many of these 400,000 vulnerable metropolitan residents through a

-impact states.
-Our states have a higher than average proportion of the population that make over 138% and less than 400% of
+Our states have a higher than average proportion of the population that make over 138% and less than 400% of FPL.
+Our states

-FPL.
-Our states will be subsidizing a larger proportion of state residents than most states.
-That may result in a larger group
+will be subsidizing a larger proportion of state residents than most states.
+That may result in a larger group of underinsured

-or up to 95,000 will be newly eligible for Medicaid, not enrolled.
+to 42% or up to 95,000 will be newly eligible for Medicaid, not enrolled.
+(These people have been left

 - 14% to 19%